arjanfrans/mario-game/README.md

 ### Development setup

 1. Install Java JDK.
+Make sure JAVA_HOME is in your environment variables.
-2   Install the Android SDK and setup an Android platform.
-Set Android SDK path in 'local.properties' `sdk.dir=/my_current_way_to/sdk`
+2. Install the Android SDK and setup an Android platform.
+Make sure to set ANDROID_HOME in your environment variables.
-2. Install Gradle.
+3. Install Gradle.
-3. (I only tried this with IntelliJ Community Edition) Import the project into IntelliJ.
-Setup the project with the default settings.
+3. Clone this repository.
+Open the project in your IDE.
+If you are using IntlliJ the Gradle plugin should be installed by default.
+The gradle project settings should popup.
+Accept the default settings.
+If it is missing the Android SDK or JAVA_HOME make sure to setup Java and Android SDK in your environment variables.
+4. Edit your run configuration.
+Make sure `android/assets` is set as your working directory!
+5. When running in IntelliJ it should automatically compile.

+Setting up the project can be a pain, which I have experienced myself, even when I tried to set up my own project again.
+Please let me know if you are having trouble!